Unlock Your Potential: Free Online Courses with Certificates

 Identify Your Learning Goals

-Before diving in, determine what skills you want to acquire or what career path you wish to pursue.
-This clarity will guide your course selection.
+Determine what skills you want to acquire or what career path you aim to pursue.
+This clarity will guide your course selection process effectively.

 2